Composite Quantile Factor Model: Model estimation and the asymptotic results

-where we have $\bar{\lambda}_0^{*} = 0$.
-For simplicity purposes, we directly assume $\frac{1}{N}\sum_{i=1}^{N} \lambda_{0i} \rightarrow 0$. \Cref{asump: error density} is a standard one in quantile regression (see, e.g., \citet[Assumption~1(ii)]{chenetal2021qfm}).
+\Cref{asump: factor and facor loading} is almost identical to \citet[Assumption~F1]{stockandwatson2002JASA} and \citet[Assumption~1(i)]{chenetal2021qfm} and can help identify both $F_0$ and $\Lambda_0$.
+See \cite{baing2013pcrfactor} for a more detailed discussion on the identification in factor models. \Cref{asump: error density} is a standard one in quantile regression.
 This assumption is made for the unconditional distribution of $\varepsilon_{it}$.
 If we consider the conditional distribution of $\varepsilon_{it}$ given $F_{0t}$ in \Cref{asump: error density}, all expectations in the proof will be conditional.
 The i.i.d. requirement in \Cref{asump: iid} is strong.
 However, this assumption simplifies the presentation of the asymptotic results and allows us to make direct comparison of our asymptotic results to the cross-section regression result in \cite{zouandyuan2008cqr}; in addition, the simple form of our asymptotic results facilitates the efficiency comparison between the CQFM-based factors and the PCA-based factors in \cite{bai2003ecma} (see a remark following \Cref{thm: asymptotic distribution} for a discussion).
-We can replace \Cref{asump: iid} with Assumption 1(iii) in \cite{chenetal2021qfm}, and the asymptotic covariance in \Cref{thm: asymptotic distribution} will have the standard sandwich form.
+We can modify \Cref{asump: iid} so that it is conditional on $F_{0t}$, and the asymptotic covariance in \Cref{thm: asymptotic distribution} will have the standard sandwich form.
 We discuss this in a remark following \Cref{thm: asymptotic distribution}.
 Our simulation section includes results for errors with heteroskedasticity and AR(1) structure, and CQFM continues to give good results especially when the sample size is large.

 The following theorem gives the asymptotic distribution of the estimated factors and factor loadings.

 \begin{theorem} Under \cref{asump: factor and facor loading,asump: error density,asump: iid}, the asymptotic distribution of $\sqrt{N}(\hat{F}_t - F_{0t})$ is $N(0, \Sigma_{\text{CQFM,}F})$ with